-The course will run from Monday, June 25 – Friday, June 29, 2018.
+The course, PubPol 860.01 will run during the end of June/beginning of July.
+Please check back for final dates.
 For participants, this means taking a break from the internship to participate in the course.

 Drawing on leading international experts, diplomats, and representatives of key international organizations, the course provides participants with a unique chance to think about international perspectives on the challenges of securing environmental protection and fostering economic prosperity.
 It addresses questions such as:

 - Do poor countries have the right to pursue non-green development?